-In addition, students have the opportunity to enhance their medical knowledge and strengthen their clinical skills during the 32 weeks of CLINICAL ELECTIVE ROTATIONS in subspecialties of the core subjects, other medical specialties, and research.
+In addition, students will enhance their medical knowledge and strengthen their clinical skills during the 32 weeks of CLINICAL ELECTIVE ROTATIONS in subspecialties of the core subjects, other medical specialties, and research.
 In general, the duration of an elective rotation is four weeks.